adesito/GigisPizzaHOL/poll/gigis-poll-HOL.md

 ![](./images/oci-ossbucket-create-07.png)

-A new "Finish" menssage in the name/size will be shown and ypu can click **Close** button to return to the bucket console menu.
+A new "Finish" menssage in the name/size will be shown and then you can click **Close** button to return to the bucket console menu.

 ![](./images/oci-ossbucket-create-08.png)